 F. Sample Documents.
 The sample documents section should consist of a limited number of carefully selected documents that exemplify best practices relevant to the CLIPP topic.
 An executive summary that includes a brief description of each of the documents should precede the section, providing the reader with explanatory information relative to the contents.

 The author may not consider the practices of nonresponding libraries in the earlier survey analysis section.
 The author may, however, seek, and publish (with permission) documents representing best practices by CLIPP libraries, even if those libraries did not respond to the survey.
 When acquiring permission, the author may encourage the library to respond to the survey.

 Publication permission should be secured from the contributing libraries for all documents submitted for inclusion in the CLIPP.
 Wording for these permissions is included at the end of the standard questions in Appendix B.

-The College Library Information on Policy and Practice (CLIPP) publishing program, under the auspices of the College Libraries Section of the Association of College and Research Libraries, provides college and small university libraries analysis and examples of library practices and procedures.
-This CLIPP provides information on [insert topic here].
+- Introduction.
+The CLIPP statement, which describes the purpose of the series, should be incorporated into the first paragraph of the introduction: “The College Library Information on Policy and Practice (CLIPP) publishing program, under the auspices of the College Libraries Section of the Association of College and Research Libraries, provides college and small university libraries analysis and examples of library practices and procedures.
+This CLIPP provides information on [insert topic here].”

-Analysis and Discussion of Survey Results.
+- Analysis and Discussion of Survey Results.

-Actual Questionnaire with Results.
+- Actual Survey with Results.

-Best Practices Documents.
+- Best Practices Documents.

+- Pagination.
 For ease of reference, all pages of the initial and revised drafts and the final manuscript should be numbered.